Summary Reports on All Workstations

 OEE shows how well a manufacturing unit performs.
 OEE = Availability x Performance x Quality, where

-- Availability represents the percentage of real run time compared to planned time.
+- Availability represents the percentage of real run time compared to the planned time.

 - Availability = reported run time / planned time